makersacademy/airport_challenge/README.md

 puts Heathrow.hangar # => [boeing_747]
 ```

-Upon landing, planes are stored in a hangar, here represented by an array and the status of each plane (What airport is it in?
+Upon landing, planes are stored in a hangar, here represented by an array.
+The status of each plane (What airport is it in?
 Is it flying?) is appropriately changed.

 Planes will not be permitted to land if the weather is stormy or if the hangar is over capacity.
 It is also not permitted to receive a plane that is already in the hangar.